tati-micheletti/fitBirdBiomassModel/README.md

 ---
 title: "fitBirdBiomassModel"
 author: "Tati Micheletti"
-date: "12 December 2020"
+date: "31 March 2021"
 output:
   html_document:
     df_print: paged
 ---
 # Overview

-This module creates a model using total biomass of soft and hardwood for Canada Warbler for the RIA region.
+This module creates a model using total biomass of soft and hardwood for Red-breasted nuthatch for the RIA region.
 The covariates can be used in an anticipation function for harvesting.

 # Usage